-Prerequisites: knowledge of maths and programming are advised, as progressing through the course will be easier, however they are not mandatory if you are willing to make an effort.
+Prerequisites: knowledge of maths and programming, and average collage statistics are advised, as progressing through the course will be easier, however they are not mandatory if you are willing to make an effort.

 Free course: Like many others in Coursera this specialisation is free if you don’t want a certificate or the exercises.
 For that, you have to audit the Course.
 Follow the instructions in this article to enrol for free.
 If you enrol for free however, you will miss out on assignments, which we consider fundamental, so our advice is to paid for the specialisation in order to get the most out of it.

 Description: The title of this specialisation defines it very neatly.
 In order to be able to understand Machine Learning, some basic mathematical and algebraic knowledge is needed.
 In this course you will be provided with the necessary mathematical background and skills in order to understand, design, and implement modern statistical Machine Learning methodologies and inference mechanisms.